Swai15/Bike-sales-analysis/README.md

 ## Project Description

-This project is aimed to explore and clean data along with creating visualizations with the purpose of analysing customer purchasing behaviour in the bike sales dataset.
+This project is aimed to explore and clean data along with creating visualizations with the purpose of analysing customer purchasing behaviour for a bike sales dataset.

 ## Insights derived from visualizations and pivot tables